JHodgkins/MSP1-Fundraising-Group/README.md

 #### Blockquote area
 The blockquote area is used to display factual and motivational messages over various pages, the messages are used on the donate page for example to inform what a donation means to a charity, another example on the homepage is a factual quote from the NHS which totals the number of people living in the UK with a sight issue.
 #### Main content area
-The main area changes it content based on the page selected from the navigation but remains consistent in its content presentation by providing a full width card or half page width card.
+The main area changes its content based on the page selected from the navigation but remains consistent in its content presentation by providing a full width card or half page width card.
 This approach was decided upon so a user would know quickly how many areas were available to explore.
 The main content area has also been set with a consistent background surround to show clearly where the main page content starts and ends.
 #### Secondary main content area